georgebellbell/smart-doorbell/README.md

 <img src="https://i.imgur.com/T20SiAs.jpeg" alt="CAMERA">

+### Enable Camera
+**Important**
+In the terminal run `sudo raspi-config` and with the arrow keys, navigate to "3 Interface Options" and press enter.
+Next, press enter on "Camera", then enter on "yes" and then enter on "ok".
+Once this is done press escape to exit.

 ### Setup GPIO pins
 **IMPORTANT**
 It is recommended that you unplug the power to the raspberry pi for this step.